dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 <p align="center"><img src="images/asfigtree_4.png" alt="asfigtree_4" width="900"></p>

-* To see node-support values based on LPP, set a tick in the checkbox for "Node Labels", and select "label" from the "Display" drop-down menu, as shown in the below screenshot.
+* To see node-support values based on LPP, set a tick in the checkbox for "Node Labels," and select "label" from the "Display" drop-down menu, as shown in the screenshot below.

 <p align="center"><img src="images/asfigtree_5.png" alt="asfigtree_5" width="900"></p>

-* This are just quick examples.
-Now we need to deal with all the phylogenomic data in the next tutorial.
+* These are just quick examples.
+Now, we need to deal with all the phylogenomic data in the next tutorial.